 Chances we see this in 2017?
 You know what?
 I’m happy Marvel can’t collect this material.
 They’d just mess it up.

 Want to read it right now?
 Me too, actually.
 You can either grab Barry Windsor-Smith Conan Archives Volume 1 and Volume 2, or the standard-sized The Chronicles of Conan Vol. 1, Vol. 2, Vol. 3, and Vol. 4 to cover the BWS material.
 Note that these editions have been digitally re-colored.
+See the Guide to Conan for more details.

 Last Year’s Rank: #23